 Location (city, country) where the photo was taken

 A brief (100 word maximum) description of the photo’s subject matter.

+A completed Consent Form (1 form for all photos.
+See attached.)

 Prizes & Presentation:

-All winning and honorable mention photos will be displayed at the Celebration of Learning on Wednesday, March 4 and will be entered into the Augustana Digital Commons.
-Students who are notified that they are to be honored as contest winners and honorable mentions will be required to complete a release form to allow their images to be included on the Digital Commons.
-Prizes for the contest are as follows:

-Grand Prize Winner: A $200 gift card with American Airlines.
+All winning and honorable mention photos will be displayed at the Celebration of Learning on Wednesday, May 3rd and will be entered into the Augustana Digital Commons.
+Each category winner (4 in total) will receive a $20 gift card for Itunes.
+The Grand Prize winner will receive a $200 gift card to American Airlines.

-Category Winners: A $20 gift card with Apple Itunes.

 Dates & Deadlines

-Photos must be emailed to internationalprograms@augustana.edu no later than 4:30pm on Friday, April 1 to be considered for the 2016 Augie Abroad Photo Contest.
-Winners will be selected and notified by Friday, April 22.
-All winning and honorable mention photos (9 in total) will be displayed as part of the Celebration of Learning on Wednesday, May 4.
+Photos must be emailed to internationalprograms@augustana.edu no later than 4:00 pm on April 6 to be considered for the 2016 Augie Abroad Photo Contest.
+Winners will be selected and notified by Friday, April 21.
+All winning and honorable mention photos (9 in total) will be displayed as part of the Celebration of Learning on Wednesday, May 2.
+Only photos accompanied by the required consent form will be included.
+You may print out the form and either scan and send it electronically or drop off the form at Olin Hall 316.

 Photo Contest Categories:

-Students may enter up to 4 images total, 1 for each categore below.
+Students may enter up to 4 images total, 1 for each category below.
 A winner and an honorable mention photo will be selected for each of the 4 categories.
 Additionally a single grand prize winner will be selected.
 The four contest categories are:

-Architecture and design: Images of human constructs, including buildings, bridges, towers, castles, roads, windows, doors, ruins, etc. Any design of human engineering is acceptable in this category.
-In general interesting angles, play of light and darkness, composition and color are encouraged.
-Standard tourist photos of a famous landmark do not tend to be winners in this category.

-Nature: Images of landscapes, seascapes, animal or plant life, natural phenomena or weather formations are ideal for this category.
-Images which include people or human structures may be included if there is a clear engagement with the interaction between these elements and the natural world.

-Culture & Celebration: Images that capture cultural insights, festivals, public displays and events.
-We are looking to go beyond daily life and look at rituals, celebrations, holidays and unique performances which demonstrate unique and colorful aspects of the cultures you encountered.

-Augie Students abroad: Images of students engaging with their experience abroad, meeting people, volunteering, interning, touring as a group, etc. are perfect for this category.
-This may include selfies, group shots, and posed shots.
-We must stress that we cannot accept photos with children (who cannot provide consent to be photographed—see below).
-A tip: stereotypical photos of groups standing in front of famous landmarks (especially the hands-on-knees group shot) tend not to do well in this contest.
-Think outside the box, find that photo that shows us engagement, interaction, learning or unique experiences and you will likely do better in the contest.
+Energy: Show us action, movement, dynamism, activity and enthusiasm.
+What photo demonstrates the idea of high energy?

+Tranquility: Show us peacefulness, rest, calm, repose or just simple beauty.
+Find a photo that sooths or inspires a sense of comfort.

+Discovery: The new, the unknown, the surprising and the moment of wonder.
+Did you take a photo because something was so unique it had to be documented?
+Did you discover something, or did you capture the moment when others were amazed and awestruck by their experience?

+Exchange: Capture the moment of cultural interaction, of giving and receiving, of mutual respect.
+Do you have photos that demonstrate the idea of exchange?
+Of crossing cultural or linguistic borders and connecting with others?

 Photo Format & Subject Matter Limitations: